 Nolan went to seminary in his 30s thinking he might end up teaching theology or church history.
-Instead he discovered a love for pastoral ministry, and since 2006 has served churches in New Jersey, North Carolina, and now Tennessee.
+Instead he discovered a passion for pastoral ministry, and since 2006 has served churches in New Jersey, North Carolina, and now Tennessee.
 Nolan loves to preach, teach, and lead worship, to build community, and to join with others in discerning what it means to follow Jesus in our time and place.
 He feels profoundly honored when people tell him the truth about their lives.
 At Second Presbyterian Nolan especially appreciates the way this congregation strives to be Christlike in compassion.

 Tennessee is the tenth state Nolan has called home.
 He holds degrees from Princeton Theological Seminary, Drew University, and Houghton College.
 Nolan's diverse interests include music, aviation and space, reading and writing, fine conversation, and exploring the world.

 contact: 615-292-3343 ext.
 127 or email@example.com